drone/drone-wall/README.md

 The AWS access key ID and secret access key should belong to an AWS user created via Identity and Access Management that has been granted the `AmazonS3FullAccess` and `CloudFrontFullAccess` policies.
 You'll be given these values when you first create a user.

-Be sure to set `apiroot`, `token`, or `theme` in the deploy command as appropriate.
+Be sure to set `apiroot`, `token`, or any other configuration values in the deploy command as appropriate.
 Deployment should only take a few seconds, but building on AWS's end can take upwards of ten minutes.

 You can also just run `grunt` with the appropriate `env` value to export the full site to your `/build` directory, and manually deploy its contents to whatever web hosting solution you prefer.